$25.00 - $72.00

 Audience Advice: Mature Content

-Alberta Theatre Projects (ATP) has been the resident tenant in the courtyard-shaped, Georgian-style theatre since 1985.
+Alberta Theatre Projects (ATP) has been the resident tenant in the courtyard-shaped, Georgian-style Martha Cohen Theatre since 1985.
 Tiered levels of seats form a three-quarter circle around the performing area eliminating the separation between the audience and performers.
 The farthest seat from the stage is a mere 39 feet away.

 Seating Plan - Thrust